Breaking Free

-Guilt is not a response to anger; it is a response to one’s own actions or lack of action.
+“Guilt is not a response to anger; it is a response to one’s own actions or lack of action.
 If it leads to change then it can be useful, since it is then no longer guilt but the beginning of knowledge.

-Yet all too often, guilt is just another name for impotence, for defensiveness destructive of communication; it becomes a device to protect ignorance and the continuation of things the way they are, the ultimate protection for changelessness.
+Yet all too often, guilt is just another name for impotence, for defensiveness destructive of communication; it becomes a device to protect ignorance and the continuation of things the way they are, the ultimate protection for changelessness.”

-My journey in understanding the systemic oppression of marginalized people/bodies in the United States and around the world began a decade ago.
-Like many white people having their glass-shattering moment, I was defensive and angry in an effort to shield myself from confronting the unearned privileges I hold and the guilt that came along with this realization.
-But through an expanded knowledge and curiosity about the experiences of those different from my own, guilt has since turned to humility, self-reflection, and attempts to understand others’ experiences, which I know is a lifelong commitment and never-ending journey.
+My journey toward recognizing the systemic oppression of marginalized people/bodies in the United States and around the world began over a decade ago.
+Like the glass-shattering moment of many white people, I was defensive and angry, attempting to shield myself from confronting my unearned privileges and the deep guilt that came along with this realization.
+Nonetheless, I leaned into the guilt, anger, and defensiveness because something deep inside told me to listen—that those emotions spoke to a truth I’d not known before and it was important to explore.

 I recognize I have A LOT of privilege.
 I am a straight, white, cis-gendered, able-bodied, straight-sized, middle-class woman with a Master’s level education.
 I am aware of the myriad of unearned privileges that come with these identities and I am constantly challenging my perspective.
 I am committed to divesting from white supremacy and diet culture as these structures are exploitative at best and deadly at worst.